 Body comparison: Fujifilm X-T2 vs Sony RX100 V

 An illustration of the physical size and weight of the Fujifilm X-T2 and the Sony RX100 V is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T2 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (52 percent) than the Fujifilm X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.